skip to Main Content

 Why Do Dogs Reverse Sneeze?

-You’re going about your day when all of a sudden your dog comes to an abrupt stop and begins snorting, wheezing, and honking.
+You’re going about your day when all of a sudden your dog comes to an abrupt stop and begins making a loud snorting sound, along with wheezing and honking.
 The attack is alarming and lasts anywhere between a few seconds to a couple of minutes.

 And then just like that, your pup is back to normal.
 What just happened?

-You may have just witnessed your dog’s reverse sneezing.
+You may have just witnessed a reverse sneezing episode from your dog.

 What Is Reverse Sneezing in Dogs?

-We’re all familiar with how sneezing works, where air is quickly and forcefully expelled through the nose.
-But with reverse sneezing, your dog rapidly pulls air into their nose, causing loud snorting.
+We’re all familiar with how a regular sneeze works, where air is quickly and forcefully expelled through the nose.
+But with paroxysmal respiration, your dog rapidly pulls air into their nose, causing a loud snorting sound.

-During an episode, your pup will stand still, stiffen their body, extend their head and neck, and expand their chest as they try to inhale.
+When your dog reverse sneezes, they will stand still, stiffen their body, extend their head and neck, and expand their chest as they try to inhale.
 All of this is accompanied by wheezing and loud snorting.

 Unfortunately, the episodes can be scary and sound like your fur friend is in distress and has something caught in their nose and throat.